 A Push-Pull pot is a standard Volume or Tone control, with a switch built into it.
 This design allows you to pull out or push in the shaft of the pot to toggle the switch.

 Installing the Pickup

-If you wanted to do this modification with a pickup other than the Seymour Duncan SH-4 JB, you would first need to figure out which of the colored wires go to each coil.
-Since we are going with the SH-4 JB, however, we already know.
+If you wanted to do this modification with a pickup other than the SH-4 JB, you would first need to figure out which of the colored wires go to each coil.
+Since we’re going with the SH-4 JB, however, we already know.

 Next, we install the pickup.
-If you need step-by-step instructions for this part, we have an article here at humbuckersoup.com, showing you the Seymour Duncan SH-4 JB Wiring Diagram.
-(Fig 3)
+If you need step-by-step instructions for this part, take a look at the Seymour Duncan SH-4 JB Wiring Diagram (Fig 3).